 How many complaints are there against Financial Asset Management Systems?

 The BBB has closed 6 complaints against Financial Asset Management Systems in the past three years, with 3 of them closed in the past 12 months.
 Since March 2015, the Consumer Financial Protection Bureau (CFPB) has closed 50 complaints against FAMS, and Justia lists at least 5 cases of civil litigation naming FAMS as a defendant.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely FAMS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!